auto scaling observability

 Observability vs Monitoring

-Monitoring and distributed systems
+Monitoring and Distributed Systems

 By utilizing distributed architectures, the cloud native ecosystem allows organizations to build scalable, resilient, and novel software architectures.
-But the ever-changing nature of distributed systems means that previous approaches to monitoring can no longer keep up.
+However, the ever-changing nature of distributed systems means that previous approaches to monitoring can no longer keep up.
 The introduction of containers made the cloud flexible and empowered distributed systems.

 Nevertheless, the ever-changing nature of these systems can cause them to fail in many ways.
 Distributed systems are inherently complex, and, as systems theorist Richard Cook notes, “Complex systems are intrinsically hazardous systems.”